 Now let’s look at insulin resistance.

-Regularly eating a poor-quality diet not only causes obesity, but it also causes insulin resistance.
+Regularly eating a poor-quality diet not only causes obesity but also causes insulin resistance.

 It won’t cause much of a problem if you eat these types of foods only occasionally.
 However, if you regularly eat them, your pancreas is forced to release insulin almost constantly.
 With so much insulin circulating in your bloodstream, your cells eventually become numb to it.
 This is called insulin resistance.

 The insulin still has to clear the glucose from your bloodstream, however, so it sends the excess to your fat cells.
 The fat cells always accept glucose!
 Over time, your body’s ability to control blood glucose levels completely breaks down, and you develop type 2 diabetes.

 Both obesity and type 2 diabetes lead to health problems, but it’s even worse when the two are combined (diabesity.)

 Here are a few of the most common health complications of diabesity.

 - Abnormal cholesterol/triglycerides

 - Sleep apnea